elastic/ecs/CONTRIBUTING.md

 # Contributing to Elastic Common Schema (ECS)

-All information related to ECS is versioned in this repository.
-All changes to ECS happen through Git and Pull Requests.
+All information related to ECS is versioned in the [elastic/ecs](https://github.com/elastic/ecs) repository.
+All changes to ECS happen through Pull Requests submitted through Git.

 ## Requirements